Bira/octopus-carnival/about.md

 reading for the past few years has been in English, that language is the one in which my ideas flow best.

-Octopus Carnival is my English-language RPG blog.
+Octopus Carnival is my RPG blog.
+It was originally all in English, but I've recently started translating some of its posts to Portuguese as well.
 Most of its content is GURPS-related, and usually deals with adapting something or other to GURPS.
 I try to update daily or as close to it as possible.